How to Raft the Grand Canyon

 Grand Canyon outfitters

 There are 16 outfitters that are authorized river concessioners of Grand Canyon National Park and permitted to operate trips on the Colorado River.
-Outfitters offer everything from the full 280-mile Lees Ferry to Lake Mead canyon experience to shorter Grand Canyon adventures where you may hike in or out mid-canyon at Phantom Ranch, or even fly in or out of the lower canyon at Whitmore Wash via helicopter.
+Outfitters offer everything from the full 280-mile Lees Ferry to Pearce Ferry canyon experience to shorter Grand Canyon adventures where you may hike in or out mid-canyon at Pipe Creek, or even fly in or out of the lower canyon at Whitmore Wash via helicopter.
 Types of trips also vary by boat options.
 Several companies solely offer human-powered options like oar rafts, paddle rafts, and dories, while others offer motorized rafting trips or a hybrid version with multiple boat options.

 You’ll still need to plan ahead if you choose to go with an outfitter.
 The commercial rafting season runs April through October and many Grand Canyon rafting trips sell out a year or more in advance.
 If you are intent on a specific trip or time frame, you may have to get on a waiting list with some companies.